JennEYoon/learn-mldl/udemy/udemy-wcc/readme.md

   * Uses python script files *.py not Jupyter notebook *.ipynb,
     makes script easy to read with text editor.
   * Files short and simple.

+#### 9/10 TH meet
+  * Lisa not there, Terri lead.
+  * OK, me talk about concepts, not sure if my explanations matched topics from videos on some parts.
+Guess on what was discussed.
+Was fine.